Mohammed bin Rashid attends the weddings of Al-Sabousi and Al-Mansouri

-His Highness the Vice President, Prime Minister and Ruler of Dubai congratulated the newlyweds and their families, wishing them a happy married life.
+His Highness the Vice President, Prime Minister and Ruler of Dubai, blessed the newlyweds and their families, wishing them a happy married life.

 #Mohammed #bin #Rashid #attends #weddings #AlSabousi #AlMansouri